RudraMenon/RudraMenon.github.io/index.md

 ### Conclusion

-Our p value is .8, which is greater than .05.
+Our p value is .8, which is greater than .05, and shows that the scenario of the null hypothesis and sample meamn given would likely occur about 80% of the time.
 Therefore, we cannot reject our null hypothesis.

 # Final Takeaways

 The numbers can't lie.
 Unfortunately for the Space Bastards, they are overusing and underusing players in all the wrong ways.
-With this data, the coaches of their team can adjust their subbing patterns so talent isn't so wasted.
+The weaker realationship between played points and per point, versus that of played points and plus-minus, began to hint at this in our Exploratory Data Analysis when the players were put on an even playing field, metaphorically here, and the slope of the line dropped significantly.
+On the plus side, this shows that there is a lot of hidden talent within the team.
+Furthermore, players that may appear to be good but are having trouble translating their skills during games can now be identified and given the coaching, attention, and practice that they may need.
+With this data, the coaches of their team can adjust their subbing patterns so talent isn't so wasted and maybe even create new strategies and plays to optimally use the abilities of the team in a game.
+In many sports, win/loss records can be analyzed to determine if strategy changes translate into a tangible number of wins during a season.
+Going forward, we would be interested to see if, after the conclusions of this study, the Space Bastards changed their strategy and how it quantifiably changes the way they play--and win--the game.